jeffohanalevy-design/qa-service-fastapi/README.md

 Example questions that trigger an answer:
 - "When is Sofia intending to book a private jet?"
-- "What kind of seats does Leyla want for her flight?"
+- "What kind of seats does Layla want for her flight?"

 Example questions that trigger no answer (the algorithm does not find relevant messages):
 - "When is Layla planning her trip to London?"